elunna/nerfhack-changelog/README.md

 * If a gazer is in melee range, it will bypass invisibility and darkness protection.
 * Hallucination always protects against floating eye gaze.
 * Hallucination negates all incoming gaze attacks, except Medusa's glare (from xNetHack).

+### Slow digestion nerf
+* Slow digestion only prevents hunger 1 in every 2 turns
+* The previous behavior made hunger only occur in 1 in 20 turns
+* Slow digestion now functions in a fashion opposite of the ring of hunger.

 ### Stealth changes
 * To bring back the feeling of the 3.4.3 **stealth** mechanic, the chance of sleeping monsters waking up and growling has been lowered dramatically and is based on luck.